adamghill/fediview/content/best-tools-for-mastodon.md

 - [BookWyrm](https://joinbookwyrm.com): A social network for tracking reading, talking about books, writing reviews, and discovering what to read next.
 Made by [@tripofmice](https://friend.camp/@tripofmice).
 - [Pixeled](https://pixelfed.org): A network to explore and share beautiful photos and videos.

+For a longer list of (more technical) tools for `Mastodon` I have found [this awesome-mastodon fork by hueyy](https://github.com/hueyy/awesome-mastodon) to be the most up-to-date.

 <br />
 <center>